gnuradio/pybombs/README.md

     LD_LIBRARY_PATH: ${LD_LIBRARY_PATH}:/path/to/more/libs
 ```

+Note: Because this is a YAML file, remember to separate key/value pairs with
+colon (:), not an equals sign, as you would in a shell script.

 In all cases, the environment variable `PYBOMBS_PREFIX` is set to the
 current prefix, and `PYBOMBS_PREFIX_SRC` is set to the source directory.

 #### Using an external script to set the environment

 Inside the config section, a shell script can be defined that sets up an
-environment, which will then be used to set up an environment.
+environment, which will then be used for commands running inside this prefix.

 Example: